From castles to natural wonders, here are the top 25 best things to do in Northern Ireland in your lifetime.

 If you’ve found yourself binging Game of Thrones, you’ll love a tour of the filming locations!

 An interesting fact about Northern Ireland is that it is home of Game of Thrones.
 The smash-hit HBO TV series was filmed here.
 As a result, Northern Ireland has experienced a resurgence as a worldwide tourist destination.

-Several tour companies operate tours from Belfast and Dublin, exploring all the major filming locations of Game of Thrones.
+Several tour companies operate tours from Belfast City and Dublin, offering a great day trip and exploring all the major filming locations of Game of Thrones.

 Notable highlights include Winterfell castle, the cave where Melisandre gives birth to a dark spirit, Renly’s Camp in the Stormlands, and the Iron Island’s beach.